All Episodes

 The longer the period of time somebody has to get sober, they get it out of their system, then they can regain, start regaining a life.

-They can start regaining some self-respect, some dignity, maybe rebuilding relationships with their family, uh, maybe getting a job.
+They can start regaining some self-respect, some dignity, maybe rebuilding relationships with their family, maybe getting a job, all those things that make them back into a normal person that functions in society.

 And it's then, it's then that long-term sobriety starts.

-Well, they also have to get to the underlying causes too.
+Well, they also have to get to the underlying causes, too.

 I mean, everybody has some emotional baggage that they're carrying around with them.

-They have some anger, frustration buried deep down inside, and any good therapist, in my opinion, is going to get to the root cause of of why it is they need to self-medicate, because that's what they're doing.
+And any good therapist, in my opinion, is going to get to the root cause of why it is they need to self-medicate because that's what they're doing.

-You know, I believe there should be a spiritual component to this as well, and that needs to be that uh you find fulfillment in a and a belief system that you want to be the best you possible, the better person uh that God made you to be, and and not allow any obstacle to get in the way from finding your true destiny.
+And that needs to be that you find fulfillment in a belief system that you want to be the best you possible, the better person that God made you to be, and not allow any obstacle to get in the way from finding your true destiny.

-Well, that's predicated it on the belief that it's already in there, you just got to bring it out of people.
+Well, that's predicated on the belief that it's already in there.

 But that's my opinion.

-Patty, uh it's been very instructive.
+Patty, it's been very instructive.

 I gave you a lot of time because I think this is an important discussion.